Blackhawks F Tyler Johnson sidelined by neck surgery - WHIZ News

-Chicago Blackhawks forward Tyler Johnson became the second NHL player to have an unusual neck surgery on Friday.
+Chicago Blackhawks forward Tyler Johnson on Friday became the second NHL player to have an artificial disk replacement in his neck.

-Johnson’s operation was the same artificial disk replacement surgery that Jack Eichel underwent last month, according to a person with knowledge of the situation.
+Johnson’s operation was the same surgery that Jack Eichel underwent last month, according to a person with knowledge of the situation.
 The person spoke to The Associated Press on condition of anonymity because the team did not announce what kind of operation Johnson had.

 The 31-year-old Johnson will be sidelined for approximately three months, according to team physician Michael Terry.